kaledgar/kacpers-scripts-and-stuff/README.md

 # README

-This repository contains some of the small scripts, programs and cheat-sheets, that I use in my daily work.
+Hi, there are some of the small scripts, programs and cheat-sheets, that I use in my daily work.